Written by Richard Perry

 • Standard Account – The primary account that most retail traders will use.

-• Micro Account – This is an account for newbie traders who want to learn the ropes of leverage.
+• Micro Account – This is an account for newbie traders who want to learn the ropes of leverage by trading in micro lots.

-• Ultra Low – Ideal for high-volume trading; Tight spreads and competitive swap rates reduce traders’ aoverall costs.
+• Ultra Low – Ideal for high-volume trading; Tight spreads and competitive swap rates reduce traders’ overall costs.

-• XM Zero Account – An account, designed for traders who prefer to trade on zero (or very low spreads) with a fixed commission on every trade.
+• XM Zero Account – An account designed for traders who prefer to trade with zero or very low spreads, paying a fixed commission on every trade.

 • Shares Account – Best for traders who prefer to invest in real stocks.